Perrier reminded me that I have a confession to make…

 That’s that Perrier, That’s that Perrier

 – the first thing I thought was, “Why Perrier?
-Not just any water, but PERRIER, top of the line sparkiling water.”
+Not just any water, but PERRIER, top of the line sparkling water.”
 Right then I knew this would be an arrogant track.

 And I love every second of it.

-Maybe I’m over analyzing Shea’s intentions with this track, but Perrier seems unabashedly flamboyant.
+Maybe I’m overanalyzing Shea’s intentions with this track, but this track seems unabashedly flamboyant.
 This is a direct challenge to society’s idea of what masculinity is.
 Shea even spits about his “nails being fresh like he just came out the shop.”